 The Western Metal Supply Building houses the team store on the first floor and has an opening to allow fans into a standing room area in left field.
 Located on the second and third floors of the building are party/luxury suites, with a restaurant on the fourth floor.
 Located on top of the building are 800 bleachers that provide tremendous views of the ballpark.
 These bleachers can be retracted in order for the area to be turned into a party area for fans.
 The main scoreboard sits above the seats in left field.
-Another scoreboard makes up part of the right field fence.
 Additional seating can be found above the right field wall where there are two levels of seating.
-Directly behind the centerfield fence is the Padres bullpen and a new two-level “social space,” inspired by San Diego’s beach lifestyle is in right-centerfield for 600 fans.
-Added before the 2016 season, it’s located where “The Beach,” a kid’s sand area was once located (now located along K Street).
-Modeled after Southern California’s beach piers, the new space features pilings and decking constructed from recycled composite wood.
+Directly behind the centerfield fence is the Padres bullpen and a two-level “social space,” inspired by San Diego’s beach lifestyle is in right-centerfield for 600 fans.
+Added before the 2016 season, its located where “The Beach,” a kid’s sand area was once located (now located along K Street).
+Modeled after Southern California’s beach piers, the space features pilings and decking constructed from recycled composite wood.
 Drink rails will line the front row of both levels, which will combine to hold approximately 60 fixed seats.
 Directly outside the ballpark behind the centerfield area is the “Park at the Park.”
-This elevated grass park is a manicured park that is used for lawn seating.
-Here fans are able to watch games for five dollars.
+This elevated grass park is a manicured park that is used for lawn seating and is a cheap way to watch games.
 Although some of the best views of the ballpark may come from this area, the view of the ballpark and downtown San Diego from the upper deck behind home plate are spectacular.